wevm/viem/.github/CONTRIBUTING.md

 - `pnpm test` — runs tests in watch mode

-Sometimes the tests are *brittle* and will fail (as they are run on multiple threads).
-You can press `f` to rerun them and they should pass.
+Sometimes there may be some tests which fail unexpectedly – you can press `f` to rerun them and they should pass.

 When adding new features or fixing bugs, it's important to add test cases to cover the new/updated behavior.